-The table below summarizes the treatment of compensation for the NEOs other than Mr. La Pianta and Ms. Lethbridge under various termination scenarios.
+The table below summarizes the treatment of compensation for the NEOs under various termination scenarios.
 Each of the NEOs is eligible for retirement under the OMERS pension plan.
 No changes are contemplated in the event of a change of control of the Corporation.

-Compensation element Resignation Termination w/o cause (1) Termination with cause Salary Salary ends Salary ends Salary ends Performance Pay Current year award forfeited Current year award Current year award forfeited Benefits Benefits end Benefits continue Benefits end Pension Entitled to OMERS pension Entitled to OMERS pension Entitled to OMERS pension Settlement of arbitration of OMERS Pension Changes (2) Entitled to top-up benefit Entitled to top-up benefit Entitled to top-up benefit Retirement Allowance (2) Entitled to lump sum Entitled to lump sum Entitled to lump sum Severance (3) Not applicable Base salary and performance pay for (i) 24 months of salary continuation for Mr. Haines and (ii) up to 18 months of salary continuation for Ms. Cipolla Not applicable
+Compensation element Resignation Termination w/o cause (1) Termination with cause Salary Salary ends Salary ends Salary ends Performance Pay Current year award forfeited Current year award Current year award forfeited Benefits Benefits end Benefits continue Benefits end Pension Entitled to OMERS pension Entitled to OMERS pension Entitled to OMERS pension Top-up benefit payment (2) Entitled to top-up Entitled to top-up Entitled to top-up Retirement Allowance (2) Entitled to lump sum Entitled to lump sum Entitled to lump sum Severance (3) Not applicable Base salary and performance pay for (i) 24 months of salary continuation for Mr. Haines and (ii) up to 18 months of salary continuation for Ms. Arsenault Not applicable

-- (1) For Mr. Haines, performance pay is based on a 3-year average as at December 31, 2021.
-Starting January 1, 2022, Mr. Haines' performance pay will be determined in accordance with his retirement arrangement.
+(1) Mr. Haines' performance pay is determined in accordance with his retirement arrangement.
 His performance will continue to be reviewed annually.
-For Ms. Cipolla, performance pay is at target as at December 31, 2021. - (2) Only applies to Mr. Haines. - (3) For Mr. Haines, base salary during the severance period will be determined in accordance with his retirement arrangement.
+For Ms. Arsenault, performance pay is based on target.

+(2) Only applies to Mr. Haines.

+(3) For Mr. Haines, base salary during the severance period will be determined in accordance with his retirement arrangement.

-Under the terms of their employment agreements, if their employment had terminated without cause on December 31, 2021, Mr. Haines would have received severance of \$2,666,157 and Ms. Cipolla would have received severance of \$498,831.
-The severance amount that would have been payable had the employment of Ms. Klein been terminated without cause on December 31, 2021 would have been determined at common law.
+Under the terms of their employment agreements, if their employment had terminated without cause on December 31, 2022, Mr. Haines would have received severance of \$2,744,378 and Ms. Arsenault would have received severance of \$226,003.
+Ms. Cipolla resigned and did not receive any severance payment.
+The severance amount that would have been payable had the employment of Mr. Zeni, Ms. Klein, Mr. Nahyaan and Mr. Lyberogiannis been terminated without cause on December 31, 2022 would have been determined at common law.